palladius/ricc.rocks/gemini/src/posts/medium/2024-11-11-geminocks-translating-my-hugo-site/index.md

 ## Netlify

 What is Netlify?
-It's a platform that builds/deploys your pages for Hugo.
-Very similar to what github pages does for [jekyll](https://jekyllrb.com/).
+It's a platform that builds/deploys your pages for [Hugo](https://gohugo.io/); very similar to what github pages does for
+[jekyll](https://jekyllrb.com/).
 Once again: `jekill : hugo = ruby : go`.

 This is how my Netlify builds looks like: